 Dr. Editha C. Jose (IMSP BioMathematics Coordinator)

-Mr. Jomar F. Rabajante (advisers: Dr. Baltazar D. Aguda and Dr. Cherryl O. Talaue)
+Prof. Jomar F. Rabajante (advisers: Dr. Jin Yoshimura, Dr. Baltazar D. Aguda and Dr. Cherryl O. Talaue)

 Ms. Dianne Carmeliza N. Cuaresma